Following Boards Should be Replaced for Failing to Address Significant Share Value Destruction:

-Too many Canadian companies are defined by mediocrity and complacency, and many boards are characterized by arrogance and incompetence (to be clear, there are just as many or more U.S. listed companies that have spectacularly horrible leadership - see recent share price performance of companies such as GE, Under Armour).
+Too many Canadian companies are defined by mediocrity and complacency, and many boards are characterized by arrogance and incompetence (to be clear, there are just as many or more U.S. listed companies that have spectacularly horrible leadership - see recent share price performance of companies such as GE).
 We believe it is shareholders’ responsibility to demand better performance.
-If most board members were independent, engaged, knowledgeable and truly working in the interest of shareholders (as they should be), investors wouldn’t have experienced nearly as severe financial losses.
+If most board members were truly independent, engaged, knowledgeable and working for shareholders, as they should be, investors wouldn’t be experiencing the losses they suffer on a regular basis.

 We encourage investors to ask the following key questions:

 (1) How has the share price performed over the past 12-24 months under the current board and management?

 (2) What specific shareholder-friendly actions has the board undertaken over the past year?

 At Accountability Capital, we hold boards accountable for share price performance.
 We actively seek to change underperforming directors and management.
 We believe all investors have a responsibility and obligation to do the same in order to safeguard their investments.
 After all, buy and hope is not a strategy.

 We welcome opportunities to work with other investors and shareholders in addressing underperformance and making necessary board and management changes.

 Don’t leave your investments to chance.
 Seek and demand accountability.
 Invest with Accountability Capital.